testcontainers/workshop-go/step-6-adding-redpanda.md

 00bca83e66ca   postgres:15.3-alpine                                "docker-entrypoint.s…"   3 minutes ago   Up 3 minutes   0.0.0.0:32777->5432/tcp, :::32777->5432/tcp                                                                                                       wizardly_snyder
 ```

 Now the application should be able to connect to the database, to Redis and to the Redpanda streaming queue.
 Let's try to send a POST request adding a rating for the talk.
-If you remember, the API accepted a JSON payload with the following format:
+If we remember, the API accepted a JSON payload with the following format:

 ```json
 {